conychou/pandas_parser/README.md

 # pandas_parser

-This is a pandas wrapper to let user can call through API.
+This is a pandas wrapper to let user can call through SQL-like API.

 How to run
 ===================================================================